 You’re an adjunct who is (a) new to teaching or (b) bogged down with too many responsibilities that keep you from taking the time to work on course design and resource research.

 You’re a college professor who is (a) looking for new teaching ideas, tools, and/or resources or (b) interested in learning more about what other instructors are doing in their classrooms.

 If you fall into one or more of the categories above, the recent and future content of my blog is for you!

-Important Update: From July 1st – August 2nd, 2019, this blog is devoted to discussing the process of designing the first week of a college course.
+Important Update: From July 1st – August 2nd, 2019, this blog was devoted to discussing the process of designing the first week of a college course.
 There’s a free 60+ page workbook you can download that helps guide you through the process of creating your syllabus, course schedule, major assignment sheets, and more.

 I invite you to read below about the journey I’ve taken with my blog so far and find out more about where it’s going next.
 [Below, I’ve bolded the information on what you’ll see on my blog going forward, in case you’re not interested in reading about the journey to get there.]
 While I teach English Studies courses (freshman composition, children’s and young adult literary adaptations, ya literature, children’s literature), most of my future course design posts won’t focus solely on English college courses, but designing college courses in general.
 So, though English department GTAs, adjuncts, and professors will find my blog posts as a whole most directly relevant in content to their experiences and desires/needs, other college instructors outside this department can benefit from my content that’s not specific to this academic area (here are a couple examples already on my blog: link and link).

 If you’re interested in my blog’s niche, I suggest subscribing to my blog, so that you don’t miss out on any new content.